DesignWizardVigneshwaran/portfolio/README.md

 # portfolio
 # Vigneshwaran's Portfolio

 Welcome to my GitHub repository!
-I'm Vigneshwaraneem, and this is where I showcase my projects and contributions.
+I'm Vigneshwaran, and this is where I showcase my projects and contributions.

 ## About Me
 - **Name:** Vigneshwaran
-- **Email:** vigneshwaraneem@gmail.com
+- **Email:** vigneshwaran.a288@gmail.com

 ## Projects

-**Project 1:** Basic Calculator (Java Swing - https://github.com/vigneshwaraneem/Calculator)
+**Project 1:** 2000 TRT Ladle

-Engineered a calculator application using Java Swing.
-Implemented basic arithmetic operations and a history feature.
-Displayed adeptness in Java programming and crafting interactive GUI applications

-**Project 2:** Servlet Electricity Bill System (Java Servlet - https://github.com/vigneshwaraneem/EBSystem)

-The Servlet Electricity Bill System is a web-based application developed using Java Servlets within Eclipse.
-This system allows users to calculate and manage electricity bills efficiently.

-**Project 3:** Swing CRUD Application (Java Swing - https://github.com/vigneshwaraneem/Swing-crud)

-The Swing CRUD Application is a Java-based desktop application developed using the Swing library within NetBeans.
-It provides a user-friendly graphical interface for performing basic CRUD (Create, Read, Update, Delete) operations on a dataset.
+•	Designed and implemented mechatronic control systems for a 2000 Kgs Teapot Refractory Treatment (TRT) ladle.
+•	Utilized 2D to 3D design techniques to develop comprehensive models for system visualization and analysis.
+•	Integrated sensors and actuators to automate ladle tilting and pouring processes, enhancing efficiency and safety.

+**Project 2:** 1000 Kgs TRT Ladle
+•	Applied mechatronics engineering principles to optimize the performance of a 1000 Kgs TRT ladle.
+•	Conducted detailed 2D to 3D design conversions to facilitate the development and testing of control systems.
+•	Implemented real-time monitoring and feedback mechanisms to ensure precise control over ladle operations.

 ## Skills

-• Core Java programming

-• HTML and CSS for web development

-• MySQL database management

-• Problem-solving and analytical thinking

-• Object-oriented programming concepts
+•	SolidWorks (Software).

+•	3D Modelling

+•	2D Drawing

+•	2D to 3D modelling

+•	Reverse Engineering

 ## Contact
-Feel free to reach out to me via email: vigneshwaraneem@gmail.com
+Feel free to reach out to me via email: vigneshwaran.a288@gmail.com

-Connect with me on **LinkedIn** - https://www.linkedin.com/in/vigneshwaraneem
+Connect with me on **LinkedIn** - https://www.linkedin.com/in/vigneshwaran-ecosync

 Follow me on **X/Twitter** - https://twitter.com/vigneshwaraneem

 get connected in **Discord** https://discord.com/invite/TZVGhvts

-Happy coding!
+Happy designing!